Rizqyfm/Rizqyfm/README.md

 ### You can visit my personal site here - [website] 👋

-## I'm a UX designer who love to code a front-end project (oh and I'm an MBA grad as well)
+## A product designer who love to code a front-end project (oh and I'm an MBA grad as well)

 - 🌱 I’m passionate in product design
 - 👯 I’m looking to collaborate with other content creators to make something cool